seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 # Explain your SELENUIM test case design process
 Our design process to create and execute tests on [`https://www.ebay.com/`](https://www.ebay.com/), was to come up with 8 different functionalities of the application (What a customer/user would do on the site), which were:

-1. Sort Search Results: Hamd
+1. Sort Search Results - Hamd
-2. View Product Details:
+2. View Product Details - Noel
-3. Add Item to Watchlist: - Dom
+3. Add Item to Watchlist - Dom
-4. Purchase Item: - Dom
+4. Purchase Item - Dom
-5. Manage Account Settings:
+5. Manage Account Settings - Noel
-6. Create a Saved Search: Hamd
+6. Create a Saved Search - Hamd
-7. Click on the "Sign up" link. - Alex
+7. Click on the "Sign up" link - Alex
-8. Click on the "Sign In" link. - Alex
+8. Click on the "Sign In" link - Alex

 # Explain the use of assertions and checkpoints
 During the development of the Selenium tests we all used Assertions and Checkpoints to check the scripts to see if they match the expected value.
-The reason we use assertions and checkpoints is to validate the correctness of the application's behavior/look and ensure that it meets the requirements of what we want.
-This allows for testers to automatically verify the output of tests and detect any deviations from expected behavior/look.
+In Selenium, checkpoints were automatically done as the code ran and we were all able to follow these checkpoints very easily to validate the program!
+We mainly used assertions to validate the correctness of the application, this was done manually through assert statements such as assert value, assert element present, and assert element not present.
+We usually did this at the end of the program to validate the result, such as seeing if the user signed in correctly (displays there first name in the top left corner) or checking to see if a selected item to wishlist matches the same item on the wishlist.
+This allowed for us to automatically verify the output of tests and detect any deviations from expected behavior/look.

-- We mainly used assertions for checking a single value to see if it matches what we expected.
-- And we mainly used checkpoints to identify the content of the page visually, as it uses Image processing and AI to compare the entire page image to the reference image

 # how did you test each functionaity with different test data